juliendorra/blob-keyboard-simulator/README.md

 It work with a touchpad or mouse on a computer, but it's meant for mobile and touchscreen!
 That way it's much closer to the original experience.

+- Tap for the middle letter
+- Swipe left or right for the side letters

 It's like going back in time, grabbing the wallaby touch display on Kocienda's desk (see below!) and trying the first demo of what would become the iPhone keyboard.

 ![Wallaby connected its tether and Mac G3](Wallaby was mostly a display with multitouch.jpg)